Lions’ Bevell can’t coach vs Bucs due to COVID protocols

 Wide receivers coach Robert Prince will be Detroit’s third head coach this season at Ford Field against the Buccaneers, who are a win away from clinching a postseason berth.
 Bevell was 1-2 after Matt Patricia was fired last month.

+In another key game this weekend, the Browns may have to try and secure a playoff spot — their first since 2002 — on Sunday in New York without starting rookie left tackle Jedrick Wills, who was placed on the COVID-19 list Thursday.

-The Lions will lean on two men to call plays for the first time in an NFL game.
+For the Lions, they will lean on two men to call plays for the first time in an NFL game.

 Quarterbacks coach Sean Ryan will replace Bevell, who also serves as the team’s offensive coordinator.
 Evan Rothstein, who helps the team with research and analysis, will calls plays on defense.